1989 Pacific hurricane season: Season effects

-This is a table of all the storms that have formed in the 1989 Pacific hurricane season.
-It includes their duration, names, landfall(s), denoted in parentheses, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 1989 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 1989 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1989 USD.